Common reasons you were denied for a personal loan

 Build a strong payment history

-You will most likely need to make on-time payments for a minimum of six to 12 months before seeing a big improvement in your credit score.
+You'll likely need to make on-time payments for at least six to 12 months before seeing a big improvement in your credit score.

 Your payment history accounts for a significant amount of your credit score (35% for FICO and 41% for VantageScore).
 Paying on time helps lenders know that you are a reliable borrower who can make the monthly payments for your obligations, lowering their risk when lending you money.